CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/8-9 - Mainnet deployment, testing and incorporation of final feedback - Staking & Incorporate audit feedback and launch - Staking/README.md

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+At the start of the review, there were no `README` file present in the root of the repository.
+After telling this issue to the developers, it is stated that the instructions are inside the `staking_contract` directory.
+Developers then moved this file into the root of the repository.

+In its current state, project documentation is sufficient and provides adequate instructions and information

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+Both code documentation and project documentation is sufficient.
+There are quite useful code comments for describing the corresponding methods.
+Project documentation provides satisfactory content to set up and deploy the project properly.

 # Open Source Practices